Jamie3213/Projects/README.md

 * What3Words: using Python and PostgreSQL to create a miniature What3Words clone.

+* Flask and Azure App Service: using Python we make the world's simplest REST API and deploy into Azure App Service.

 ## R

 * [Classification](https://github.com/Jamie3213/heart-disease-classification): using multiple logistic regression and decision trees to predict whether a patient has heart disease.